-GOSHEN, Ind. – The public radio station in Elkhart, Ind., WVPE-88.1 FM, has selected essays by three Goshen College students to air the Tuesdays between Nov.
-11 and 25 on the ‘This I Believe’ segment of its program.
+The public radio station in Elkhart, Ind., WVPE-88.1 FM (www.wvpe.org), has selected essays by three Goshen College students to air the Tuesdays between Nov.
+17 and Dec.
+1 on the “This I Believe” segment of its program.
 All of the pieces are scheduled to air at 7:35 a.m. and again at 12:30 p.m.
-On […]

 This year’s theme is “Going Green at Goshen” and includes a number of special opportunities focused around environmental sustainability.
 In addition to class reunions, other highlights of the weekend are One-Act plays, kids’ activities, athletic events, a hymn sing, environmental issue seminars by professors, art exhibits, a field trip to Merry Lea Environmental Learning Center, an alumni picnic with local produce and the Music Gala.

 As the 2009-2010 academic year gets underway, Goshen College is without five long-serving, respected professors.
 Associate Professor of Nursing Fern Brunner, Professor of Physics Carl Helrich, Professor of Psychology Vic Koop, Professor of Mathematics Ron Milne and Associate Professor of Art Judy Wenig-Horswell retired at the end of last school year.
 Together, they dedicated 138 years of service to the college and its students.